intel/he-toolkit/docker/README.md

 [PALISADE](https://gitlab.com/palisade/palisade-release), and
 [HElib](https://github.com/homenc/HElib).
 All of which use the
-[Intel HEXL](https://github.com/intel/hexl) library to take advantage of the newest Intel hardware features.
+[Intel HE Acceleration Library](https://github.com/intel/hexl) library to take advantage of the newest Intel hardware features.

 ## Components
 The `he-toolkit/docker` directory currently contains:
-- ***setup_and_run_docker.sh***: Script for building and running a docker container containing all HE libraries with HEXL enabled.
+- ***setup_and_run_docker.sh***: Script for building and running a docker container containing all HE libraries with Intel HE Acceleration Library enabled.
 This will be the main entry point for most users.
 - ***basic-docker-test.sh***: Script for testing in-docker connectivity.
 - ***check_dependencies.sh***: Script for checking if all required dependencies